Radiation Technology/Special Imaging (RTSI)

 Lecture and discussion of a current topic in special imaging bearing on the theory or practice of one aspect of the discipline.
 Specific content varies from quarter to quarter.

-A four-day-per-week clinical rotation, with hours based on registered unit hours—from 80 to 320 hours of clinical experience in cardiac and/or interventional radiology.
+Provides a four-day-per-week clinical rotation totaling 320 hours of clinical experience in cardiac and/or interventional radiology.
 Covers a wide variety of technical procedures.